shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **🆕 Added Domino and Tromino Tiling** - Added dynamic programming solution with efficient O(n) approach for counting tilings of a 2×n board using dominoes and trominoes with optimized recurrence relation
 - **🆕 Added House Robber** - Added dynamic programming solution with efficient O(n) approach for finding maximum money that can be robbed without robbing adjacent houses using optimal substructure
 - **🆕 Added Min Cost Climbing Stairs** - Added dynamic programming solution with efficient O(1) space approach for finding minimum cost to reach top of staircase using space-optimized DP
 - **🆕 Added Nth Tribonacci Number** - Added dynamic programming solution with efficient O(n) approach for calculating tribonacci numbers using bottom-up DP